ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 > sending to a blinded route may not have easy-to-use interfaces
 > on all implementations, but paying to a BOLT11 invoices is
 > readily available on all implementations.
+>
+> Alternately, the route to the ultimate offerrer could have
+> been built as a BOLT #4 onion.
+> The ultimate offerrer would construct a NUMS point, which
+> would be used as the `public_key` in BOLT #4.
+> Each forwarder would have access to its node private key
+> and would be able to generate the onion layer for its
+> hop, and would be able to include any additional information
+> and signalling it needed to route the forwarded peerswap.
+> However, node implementations like LND and CLN keep their
+> node private keys strongly away from access by external
+> daemons or plugins
+> (CLN used to have a `getsharedsecret` RPC, but it has been
+> recently removed), which would prevent sidepool
+> implementations as plugins or external daemons to those
+> node software.

 The BOLT11 invoice is sent by the offerrer to the acceptor via the `peerswap_invoice` message: